 Making the most of your lead scoring model

-Lead scoring allows sales reps to work smarter, not harder when it comes to pursuing prospects.
+Lead scoring allows sales reps to work smarter, not harder when it comes to pursuing prospects and using prospecting tools for sales.
 Focusing solely on qualified leads saves you the time and frustration that comes from trying to reach and convert prospects that just aren’t ready, and maybe never will be.
 But remember, a lead scoring model requires some maintenance.
 If it seems like your leads are being over- or under-valued, check your customer data to see if your model needs to be adjusted.